Building a happy stepfamily

 Facing financial concerns

-Talk about what you have for bills and income.
-Also, discuss your attitudes towards teaching the children about money.
+Establish your bills and income and discuss your attitudes towards spending.
+That way, after you merge families, you’ll likely agree more easily about how you’ll teach the children in your family about money.
 Do you give them an allowance for doing household chores?
 Do you spend a lot of money on fun activities or vacations?
 If your values differ, try to find common ground.

 Carving out quality time

-Schedule a special time on a weekly basis with each of your children and stepchildren and make it a priority.
+Try to prioritize time together as a family, but also one-on-one time on a regular basis with each of your children and stepchildren.
 Use that time to do something special that you both enjoy, like going for a bike ride or catching a movie together.

-It's natural to want all members of your new stepfamily to love each other right away, but the reality is, it just takes time.
-In fact, building a happy stepfamily can take years.
-Children must set their own pace in warming up to new stepparents and learning to trust them, so don't rush the process.
+Building a happy stepfamily may take years.
+Children must be given room to set their own pace when warming up to new stepparents and learning to trust them.
 It is critical to allow children a safe space to express difficult emotions, especially during times of stress, such as transitions from one home to another.

 - A parent displays obvious favoritism towards one or more of the children over the others.

-- A parent becomes too stressed to cope with the needs of his/her children.
+- A parent becomes too stressed to cope with the needs of their children.

 - A child exhibits an extreme amount of anger or resentment towards a parent or stepparent.

-- One of the parents is left out of decisions about discipline.
+- One of the parents is left out of household decisions or decisions about discipline.